-From time to time, I get e-mails from aspiring wildlife filmmakers who are looking for advice and guidance to help them get into the industry.
-I hate these e-mails.
-I hate them because I remember sending them and remember how useful the advice was at the time when I did rarely get a reply from whoever it was I was pestering!
+This can be a hard to reply to as one.
+The other reason is that there really isn't any one route into the industry.
+The final reason this is hard e-mail to reply to is that I remember sending mails like this myself and remember how useful the advice was at the time when I did rarely get a reply from whoever it was I was pestering!
 I also hate these e-mails as sometimes they simply say "please can you tell me how to get a job in the industry", and I don't know where to start and don't have time to write an essay.
-You may have received this link in an e-mail after sending me such a message.
-If you read this, as well as the advice on the links I have posted at the bottom of the page, with advice from other camera operators (who are all far more experienced that I am!) and you now have some more specific questions, then feel free to e-mail me and I'll try and get back to you.
+So, you may have received the link to this page in an e-mail after sending me such a message.
+If you read this, as well as the advice on the links I have posted at the bottom of the page, with advice from other camera operators (who are all far more experienced that I am) and you now have some more specific questions, then feel free to e-mail me again and I'll try and get back to you.

 With this in mind, I figured the best I could do was to write an account of my personal journey into the industry, the mistakes I made along the way and some bullet points that I feel you should now follow to start making a name for yourself